Jesurun Uchegbulam: Chesterfield

 In July 2022, Uchegbulam signed his first professional contract with Chesterfield.
 By September 2022 he was appearing for the club primarily as a substitute, and he scored his first goal for the club that month.

 Rochdale

 On 11 August 2023, Uchegbulam signed for Rochdale for a nominal undisclosed fee.

 Oldham Athletic

 On 3 July 2024, Uchegbulam signed for Oldham Athletic, and scored on his Oldham debut, against Braintree Town.
 He signed on loan for Eastleigh in January 2025, being recalled by Oldham in March.
 He featured for Oldham in the National League playoff final at Wembley, as the club won promotion to the Football League.

 Later career

 On 22 July 2025, Uchegbulam signed for National League South club Eastbourne Borough.

 On 1 November 2025, he signed for Chelmsford City.
 On the same day he signed for Chelmsford, Uchegbulam scored and assisted on his debut, in a 4–1 win against Braintree Town in the first round of the FA Cup.
+On 21 March 2026, Uchegbulam joined National League North side Buxton on loan.
+On 15 May 2026, Chelmsford announced Uchegbulam had departed the club.

+It was announced that he would join Cymru Premier team The New Saints in June 2026.

+On 14 July 2026, Uchegbulam signed for former club Matlock Town, leaving The New Saints without playing for the club.

+On 30 July 2026, he joined Bury after spending just over two weeks back at Matlock.